jolibrain/deepdetect/README.md

 - flexible template output format to simplify connection to external applications
 - templates for the most useful neural architectures (e.g. Googlenet, Alexnet, ResNet, convnet, character-based convnet, mlp, logistic regression)
 - support for sparse features and computations on both GPU and CPU
+- built-in similarity indexing and search of predicted features and probability distributions

 ##### Documentation